OpenFitnessPal/lib/README.md

+# DEPRECATED
+This library is deprecated.
+OpenFitnessPal now contains the library directly.

 # OFPLib

 OFPLib ("OpenFitnessPal Library") is a library designed to access data from MyFitnessPal's extensive nutrition database through public webpages and APIs, allowing unlimited access to this valuable resource for all application developers.